 College: Arts, Humanities & Social Sciences

-Economics 1; and two further courses.
+You will study Economics 1 and two further courses.

-A dissertation in economics and four economics honours option courses.
+You will undertake a dissertation in economics and four economics honours option courses.

 Find out more about the compulsory and optional courses in this degree programme.